osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 -   If you are using osg-configure, set `all_fqans = True` in `10-misc.ini`, then run `osg-configure -c`

-    !!! note
-        If you are using OSG 3.4, osg-configure should be at least version 2.2.2.

 -   If you are configuring `lcmaps.db` manually (see [manual configuration](#manual-configuration) below), add `"-all-fqans"` to the module definitions for `vomsmapfile` and `defaultmapfile`